Jjerot/SnapSplitSummary/README.md

 ![output](https://github.com/Jjerot/SnapSplitSummary/assets/172853898/bb7faecc-86f9-4bca-8a74-cf80798953a6)
 # Warning
-This program does not share your information; everything is run locally on your machine.
+This program does not collect or share your information; everything is run locally on your machine.
+It will not modify your game files, it simply reads from them.
 Always be wary of running unknown code.
 This program was written with the help of AI; run at your own risk.
-This does not read or edit your game files directly, you must manually locate the file and create a copy in this program's directory for it to work.
 # Requirements
 -Windows PC